rkelly310/Characterization-Demo/README.md

     <img src="images/logging-picture.png" alt="Logo">
   </a>

-  <h2 align="center">Writing, Configuring and Locating Log Files using SLF4J and Log4J</h2>
+  <h2 align="center">Writing Characterization Tests for Inherited Legacy Code</h2>

   <p align="center">
-    A demo lab instructing users on how to configure structured and unstructured log files, set targets and write logging syntax using Java Runtime, the Simple Logging Facade and the JUnit Framework.
+    A demo lab instructing users on how to write characterization tests given an inherited codebase, as well as how to properly refactor the code to be most efficient and maintain modern programming standards.
     <br />
     <a href="https://github.com/rkelly310/Log4JDemo"><strong>Explore the docs �</strong></a>
     <br />